 - Certain subsectors of commercial property, especially retail, face structural long-term threats as a consequence of the growth of the digital economy

-- By contrast, the fundamentals for managed PBSA have never looked stronger: a chronic shortage of student accommodation in many university towns and cities, robust demand from students and an investment vehicle with sustainable long-term yields coupled with integral capital growth – and you can find out how this works with our capital growth calculator.
+- By contrast, the fundamentals for managed PBSA have never looked stronger: a chronic shortage of student accommodation in many university towns and cities, robust demand from students and an investment vehicle with sustainable, long-term student accommodation yields coupled with integral capital growth – and you can find out how this works with our capital growth calculator.

 The residential housing market: situation analysis